BranoSundancer/FrankenSaT/README.md

 # FrankenSaT

-FrankenSaT is abbreviation of <b>"Frankenstein" Satellite Tracker</b> - an affordable DIY antenna rotator with Azimuth (pan) and optional Elevation (tilt) controlled by PC or smartphone.
+FrankenSaT is an abbreviation of <b>"Frankenstein" Satellite Tracker</b> - an affordable DIY antenna rotator with Azimuth (pan) and optional Elevation (tilt) controlled by PC or smartphone.
 Why "Frankenstein"?
 Like the [creature of the same name](https://en.wikipedia.org/wiki/Frankenstein%27s_monster) in a [literary novel](https://en.wikipedia.org/wiki/Frankenstein), this project is ultimately ugly - both software and construction part.

 https://github.com/BranoSundancer/FrankenSaT/assets/127756743/9ce1be92-3cc4-41bd-9ff8-c4fe67d2202f